 Why have you switched to GNU/Linux?

 A long time ago when I was using Windows I realized that many applications were trying to constrain me from doing certain tasks.
 I was unable to play a certain format or had to install applications that I did not want on my system.
 I started to think critically as to why I am using Windows and if there is some kind of alternative that I could use instead.
 Prior to this, I used Mac OS but I knew that both operating systems are proprietary and want to limit the end user.
 I got tired of being manipulated to use a particular application and having bloatware already pre-installed on my computer.
-After searching the Internet for alternatives to Mac OS and Windows I found this really cool concept that is called Linux.
-I didn't know much about the OS but gave it a shot.
+After searching the Internet for alternatives to Mac OS and Windows I found this really cool operating system that is called GNU/Linux.
+I didn't know much about the OS but I gave it a shot.
 I played around with several distributions till I found one that fit my needs.
 When I started using Linux, which was more than a decade ago it was still relatively hard to use and it was mostly for hobbyists.
 However, it was the concept of open source that kept me intrigued.
 I loved the fact that no single company such as Microsoft or Apple had any of their applications installed on my computer.
 I had the power for the first time to modify my system as thoroughly as I wanted, from little tweaks to major changes that required know-how.
 Today, I am happy that I switched to Linux full time.
 My system is fast, reliable and very stable.
 Linux enables the end user to finally have a lot of power.
 Over the years I have seen Linux mature and evolve.
 It has developed from something basic and geeky to a full featured operating system that anyone can use.
-The Linux operating system is ready for anyone who is searching for an alternative to expensive and proprietary software.
+Today, the Linux operating system is ready for anyone who is searching for an alternative to expensive and proprietary software.